I can get lost getting out of an unfamiliar shower. That’s why I have a GPS device, though I probably won’t use it in the shower.

 (Dorothy Rosby is the author of the humor book, I Didn’t Know You Could Make Birthday Cake from Scratch: Parenting Blunders from Cradle to Empty Nest.
 Contact [email protected])

-Self-Reliance apparently not what it used to be
+Self-Reliance is not what it used to be